What Every Homeowner Needs to Know About a Septic Inspection

 How Often Do You Need a Septic Inspection Done?

-As far as a full inspection of your septic tank goes, you should aim for every three to five years.
+As far as a full inspection of your septic tank goes, you should aim for every four to five years.
 If you have a larger household that uses more water on a regular basis, it’s probably best that you don’t wait five years.
 Likewise, you should count on a three-year schedule if you simply have a smaller tank.

 If you just moved into a house with a septic tank, the inspector you used before closing should’ve told you how often you’d need the full assessment done.
 Otherwise, have one done and ask that inspector when you should schedule another.